Harrington Products CZ-52 Firing Pins, Rollers and Extractors

 Here is the upgrade package.

-At left is the new detent and detent spring.
+Below the new firing pin is the new detent and detent spring.

 6. Carefully clean the firing pin's chamber within the slide